coddingtonbear/ircpdb/README.rst

 it is strongly recommended that you take all reasonable measures to ensure that you control who are able to execute debugger commands.

-To mitigate these dangers, you should always use an SSL-capable IRC server (read: leave the ``ssl`` argument set to it's default: ``True``) and use *at* *least* one of the following options:
+To limit your risk as much as possible, you should consider taking the following steps:

-* Use ``limit_access_to`` to limit which users (by nickname) are allowed to interact with the debugger.
-Note that this does not mitigate your risk completely due to the way nicknames are handled on IRC servers.
+* Always use an SSL-capable IRC server (read: leave the ``ssl`` argument set to it's default: ``True``).
-* *and/or*, and this is considerably safer, connect to an IRC server you or a company you work for owns rather than Freenode (the default).
+* Connect to an IRC server you or a company you work for owns rather than Freenode (the default).

 Just to make absolutely sure this is clear: you're both responsible for determining what level of risk you are comfortable with, and for taking